phillipshreves/battle-of-the-bandwidth/README.md

 #### Schedule Controls

+- **Run Now**: Click "Run Now" to start the speed test using the schedule's provider setup
 - **Create**: Click "Add Schedule" to create a new scheduled test
 - **Edit**: Click the edit icon on any schedule row to modify its settings
 - **Delete**: Click the delete icon to remove a schedule